neomakes/neoLAT/README.md

   </p>
 </div>

-**neoLAT** is a specialized testbed designed for evaluating and experimenting with Local Agentic AI systems.
+**NeoLAT** is a specialized testbed designed for evaluating and experimenting with Local Agentic AI systems.
 It provides a robust environment for comparing performance across different local inference engines (MLX-based PyTorch, Ollama) and testing cognitive capabilities on tasks like Sudoku, ARC-1, and ARC-2.

 ## 🚀 Key Features